kingcons/clones/JOURNAL.md

 Once I can do that, it'll be about time to just write some loops in CLONES.RENDER and then hand the framebuffer off to CLONES.DISPLAY for drawing.
 Oh, and then sprites.
 Here's hoping. :)

+### Back to Rendering Pain (01/05/2019)

+Well, today was rough.
+I wanted a break from Flatiron stuff so I hacked at the PPU code from about 4 to 8pm or so.
+Several things are tested and good but I was desperate to at least get backgrounds rendering so the last hour and change was me moving fast, not testing, and basically adapting code from the previous PPU render loop to the current approach.

+It probably will not surprise you to read that it appears to render a lovely giant blank screen.
+At first, I thought it might be because I missed some subtle detail SMB needs to boot so I tried the nestest rom and got the same result.
+I won't have time to debug this for a week or three because I'm going to be _completely_ swamped by teaching React and onboarding a new instructor.

+I'm very sad I won't have time to work on this stuff.
+It feels like a crushing defeat to have worked on and off on NES emulators for years and still not have SMB working.
+I know I'm not an idiot.
+I also know that I like a number of things about the code that I'm generating.
+But damn, you'd think I would be able to debug rendering/graphics code by now.

+On the bright side, I'm confident the tested PPU stuff is correct.
+The code I wrote in the last hour isn't the core PPU state management, its the rendering loop and handoff of the framebuffer between the clones main loop and SDL.
+That seems like a more likely cause of a black screen too.
+I may try and steal an hour (inadvisedly) tomorrow, just to prove to myself that I got rendering working.
+If I can see a scrolling background, then I'm a superhero and content to put this down until I have time to properly clean it up and document it.
+I just don't want to wait another month to try to implement scrolling again. :sob: